jacksonhw/jacksonhw/README.md

 ## Hi there 👋
+## I am an electrical and computer engineering student at Temple University.
 <!--
 **jacksonhw/jacksonhw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.